bhazard/docker-camunda-bpm-platform/README.md

 ---

+## Running the Javascript Example

+Start camunda via `docker-compose up` from the root directory

+Use node version >= 8.9.4
+cd to example/js
+run `npm install`
+Start the worker via `node worker.js`
+- it should report that it successfully subscribed (but this means absolutely nothing)
+- it should then indicate that it is polling and report that it polled 0 tasks (this is good - the worker connected to your running )

+The deployment endpoint (for the modeler) is: http://localhost:8084/engine-rest/deployment/create

 ## To-dos

 ### Initial Docker Setup and Testing
 - [X] Add `docker-compose`
-- [ ] Test REST API access in container (had issue with this previously)
+- [X] Test REST API access in container (had issue with this previously)
+- [X] Deploy a toy workflow
 - [X] Add mailhog (included in the docker-compose containers)
 - [ ] Test mailhog
 - [ ] Create simple approval using email by hand